-What paperwork do I have to bring to the entrance?

-Bring a copy of your confirmation email, and please have your School & Group Admission Form ready.
-A Guest Services associate will meet and direct your group to the appropriate line.
-Expect entry to take up to 10 minutes.

 The application for the 2022-2023 school year is now open!

 What paperwork do I have to bring to the entrance?

 Bring a copy of your confirmation email on paper or your phone, or at the very least, your order number.
 A Guest Services associate will meet and direct your group to the appropriate line.
 Expect entry to take up to 10 minutes.